threefinbdd/CEG3120/project2/README.md

 - sudo systemctl reload apache2.service to enable changes

 ## Today

+# 15/11/2020
+- Configured YAML template a bit more to allow all inbound traffic from home IP

 # 12/11/2020
 - Configured /etc/hosts to use pretty up DNS name when utilizing openLDAP from phpldapadmin
 - Tested template creation on new stack CEG3120-Project2